 Please see the Adoption page for details of our Adoption Policy.

-Gets on well with other cats
+Has previously lived with other cats

 We have other cats that will be ready for homes shortly, with many currently recovering from injury or illness.
 Please call us for more information.
 Not all of our cats are on the website.